 Is This the Best Messenger Bag for Me?

-If you're looking for a proven design for school, work or just every day use and light weight, excellent protection and multiple storage options are important to you and you want to spend around $60 for a quality piece, than this might be the best Messenger Bag for you.
+If you're looking for a proven design for school, work or just every day use and light weight, excellent protection and multiple storage options are important to you and you want to spend under $100 all in for a quality piece, than this might be the best Messenger Bag for you.

 The Universal Messenger Bag is for anyone looking for an incredible value in a super lightweight, durable shoulder style bag.
 Designed for everyday use, this messenger laptop bag is perfect for students going to and from class, but can also be used by business people who commute to and from work.